M4he/Linux/JACK/PA_through_JACK/README.md

 # Preface
+This is a detailed guide about routing PulseAudio through JACK for better sound performance and system-wide enhancements (like Equalizer etc.).

 ## This is a WIP
-This is guide is a rough guideline that sums up the steps I have done for my system.
-It has only been tested on Debian 8 (Jessie) so far, YMMV!
+This is guide is a rough guideline that sums up the steps I have done for my systems.
+It has only been tested on Debian 8 (Jessie) so far, thus YMMV!
 If you succeed or fail using this guide, you can drop a feedback in the 'Issues' section of my GitHub repo if you want.

 The following section will give a short overview of the goals and approaches of this guide.
 If you are not interested skip to chapter 'Setup' below.